hil-se/OutDatedCommentDetection/README.md

 - Case 2: We train the two encoders to consider the cosine similarity between old_comment and new_method same as the cosine similarity between the old_comment and new_comment.
 Because we assumed that the new comment should reflect the changes that the new method carries.

 ### Testing
+- run the Testing.py file
+- This file creates a new CSV file which has three columns predicted_similarity (carries the cosine similarity between Source_old and Target_new predicted by the model), true_labels (value from the Label column), predicted_labels (our predicted label).
 - We used rank_error method that computes the average rank error for instances with Label = True.
 - It sorts the data by Cosine Similarity in ascending order which in the ideal scenario will arrange all the true labels before all the false labels.
 - For each True Label, it accumulates the count of False labels encountered before it, normalized by the total number of entries.